 - Full Year

-- Be of Junior or Senior year standing at the start of the program
+- Junior or Senior year standing at the start of the program

 To apply, Northwestern students must:

 - Interview in Italian with Professor Tom Simpson from the Department of French and Italian before the NU Application deadline.

 - At least a B average overall and in all Italian courses